Witt Istanbul Hotel – Chic, contemporary comfort in Beyoglu.

 - Istanbul Small Group Luxury Day Tour – See all the top sights of Istanbul in 1 day and in style.
 Not your usual crowded tour and much more personal.
 Start location: Hotel pick-up.

 - Bosphorus Tour from Eminonu Pier – A relaxing, 90-minute cruise up the Bosphorus and back with views of Europe and Asia.
-Start location: 24-minute walk (1 mile).
+Start location: 1 mile.

 - Whirling Dervishes at Hodja Pasha Cultural Center – A one-hour show of the Mavlevei Ceremony in a 550-year old hamam.
-Start location: 16 minutes by public transport (1.5 miles).
+Start location: 1.5 miles.

 - Topkaki Palace & Harem Tour With Historian Guide – Get deeper into this fantastic palace complex with a local historian.
 Bonus: You also get to skip the line.
-Start location: 25 minutes by public transport (2 miles).
+Start location: 2 miles.

 Best Nearby Restaurants

 - Van Kahvalti Evi – Famous for their Turkish breakfasts, this friendly, down-home neighborhood café is a favorite with locals.
-3-minute walk (0.1 mile).
+(0.1 mile).

 - Journey – A great choice if you’re searching for vegan or gluten-free Mediterranean food, but good enough that everyone will enjoy a meal at this cozy café.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Cuma – The breakfasts here are a modern, healthy, and luxurious version of Turkish breakfast spread that’s served in a garden terrace or in the boho chic interior.
-7-minute walk (0.3 mile).
+(0.3 mile).

 - Dandin Karaköy – Cool café-style eatery serving pizzas and sandwiches to start and some absolutely decadent cakes and pastries to finish.
-8-minute walk (0.3 mile).
+(0.3 mile).

 - Hayvore – This old fashioned, very reasonably priced lokanta-style place serves ready-made Black Sea cuisine including soups, pizzas, and pilafs.
-12-minute walk (0.5 mile).
+(0.5 mile).

 - Karaköy Güllüoglu – The most renowned baklava in Istanbul, with a huge selection.
-12-minute walk (0.6 mile).
+(0.6 mile).

 - Sofyali 9 – Known for its delicious mezes, jovial locals flock here on weekends, but weeknights you should be able to get a table.
-15-minute walk (0.6 mile).
+(0.6 mile).

 - Antiochia – Specializing in dishes from Antakya in southeastern Turkey, the food here is exceptional and enjoyed in a modern, convivial setting.
-16-minute walk (0.6 mile).
+(0.6 mile).

 - Meze by Lemon Tree – This very popular restaurant specializes in modern Turkish fare served in a slick dining area.
-16-minute walk (0.7 mile).
+(0.7 mile).

 Best Nearby Cafés

 - Kronotrop – This place roasts its own beans sourced from around the world.
 Any way you like your coffee, chances are, they serve it, including good Turkish coffee.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Coffee Sapiens – Serious coffee lovers should head here for the house-roasted beans and everything from espresso to Aeropress and cold brew.
-7-minute walk (0.3 mile).
+(0.3 mile).

 - Short Black – One of the hippest new coffee places in a lively dining and drinking strip in Karaköy.
-10-minute walk (0.5 mile).
+(0.5 mile).

 Best Nearby Bars and Breweries

 - Smyrna – Find the bohemian side of the city here.
 Drink a glass of wine or a cocktail and discuss art and literature.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Unter – Grab a cocktail and bite to eat at one of the bars that pioneered hip, located in now very-hip Karaköy.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Solera – A great place to sample Turkish wines.
 Over 100 of them are served by the glass at this warm and inviting spot.
-12-minute walk (0.5 mile).
+(0.5 mile).

 - 360 – A lovely place for a chic sunset cocktail with an outstanding view.
 If you stay late on Fridays and Saturdays, it turns into a hip dance club.
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Corner Irish Pub – Always busy and always fun, get a pint of Guinness and classic pub food here alongside all the revelry that entails.
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Mikla – Elegant rooftop bar and restaurant, atop the Marmara Pera hotel and with the best view in town.
-17-minute walk (0.7 mile).
+(0.7 mile).

 Nearby Clubs, Cinemas, and Live Music

 - Baska Sinema – Art house and experimental films are screened at this beloved cinema.
-7-minute walk (0.3 mile).
+(0.3 mile).

 - Galata Mevlevi Museum – Come see a whirling dervish performance in this spectacular hall built in the 15th century.
-13-minute walk (0.5 mile).
+(0.5 mile).

 - Borusan Art – Enjoy performances of classical, jazz, and other music from around the world at this fine music hall.
-14-minute walk (0.6 mile).
+(0.6 mile).

 - Salon – All kinds of live music is performed here – and it’s usually amazing.
 There are also dance and theater performances as well as occasional conferences and talks.
-18-minute walk (0.8 mile).
+(0.8 mile).

 Nearby Shopping and Cool Shops

 - Hiç – Gorgeous shop selling homeware and crafts by top Turkish designers.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Alaturca House – This is the best antique shop in an area known for antique shops.
 Find beautiful kilims, furniture, textiles, and much more in this dreamy spot.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Mephisto – There’s a great ambiance at this book and music store.
 The helpful staff can direct you to Turkish artists and there’s a café upstairs.
-11-minute walk (0.5 mile).
+(0.5 mile).

 - Ali Muhiddin Haci Bekir – The place to buy Turkish delight.
 This is where the locals go.
-12-minute walk (0.5 mile).
+(0.5 mile).

 - Denizler Kitabevi – Charming book, map, art, and postcard store right on Istiklal Avenue.
-14-minute walk (0.6 mile).
+(0.6 mile).

 - Nahil – Buy all your soaps, Turkish crafts, and children’s toys here, all made by disadvantaged women in Turkey’s rural areas.
-14-minute walk (0.6 mile).
+(0.6 mile).

 - Misela – Lauded, classic, and very stylish handbags by local designer Serra Türker.
-17-minute walk (0.7 mile).
+(0.7 mile).

 - Museum of Turkish Jews – An interactive museum full of videos, sound recordings, photos, and more that lead you through the fascinating history of Turkey’s Sephardic Jewish population.
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Pera Museum – You’ll find excellent exhibits of 17th to 20th-century Ottoman art as well as changing, modern exhibits of international standards.
-17-minute walk (0.6 mile).
+(0.6 mile).

 - Basilica Cistern – The largest surviving Byzantine cistern in Istanbul is a dark, cool respite from the city streets.
 Walkways lead by subtly-lit columns to the Medusa head column base.
-20 minutes by public transport (2 miles).
+(2 miles).

 - The Blue Mosque – Easily the most photogenic building in the city, the best way to take in the elegant domes and minarets of this mosque are by walking towards it from the Hippodrome.
 The interior isn’t as breathtaking but is worth a visit.
-20 minutes by public transport (2 miles).
+(2 miles).

 - Hagia Sophia – The history here is incredible: consecrated as a church in 537 AD, converted to a mosque in 1453, and made into a museum in 1935.
 The interior inspires audible gasps.
 Don’t miss the mosaics on the upper level.
-20 minutes by public transport (2 miles).
+(2 miles).

 - Topkapi Palace – This ornate, grand complex was the court of the Ottoman Empire from the 15th to 19th centuries, and vies with Hagia Sophia as the city’s top sight.
 It’s a huge place, so give it at least a half day, and don’t hesitate to pay a little extra to get into the harem with its hallways, exquisite tiles, and fascinating history.
-25 minutes by public transport (2 miles).
+(2 miles).

 Nearby Markets or Grocery Stores